gimesketvirtadieni/conwrap/README.md

 	public:
 		Result syncMethod(int param)
 		{
-			// do some actula work and generate result return Result();
+			// do some work and generate result return Result();
 		}
 };